czg-sci-42ver/csapp3e/Operating_System/README.md

 # %wheel ALL=(ALL:ALL) ALL
 %wheel ALL=(ALL:ALL) NOPASSWD: ALL # no need for passwd to use the "sudo"

-# after roobot, the czg_arch has no sudo permission even with the password.
+# after roobot, the hervey_arch has no sudo permission even with the password.
 ```
 ## File System Implementation
 - > unlike our development of CPU and memory virtualization, we will not be adding hardware features